 Problems associated with sharing too much information are not as great as the potential risks associated with key individuals not having the information they need.
+Never Assume the information has already been given!
 Coordinators may have many different parties they must communicate with on a regular basis, including: